gregpaton08/leaf-list/README.md

 * Fix tasks view
 * Bug: when clicking for the details of a completed task the checkbox button unchecks itself
 * Move completed task to end of list, set priority lower than the lowest uncomplete task and higher than the highest completed
+* Show date task was deleted in trash view

 ## Stretch Goals